 Japan was an actively promoted tourist destination in the first half of the twentieth century.
 Early government and industry intervention in this promotion aimed at enhancing diplomacy, raising Japan’s international profile as a modern nation, and encouraging the influx of foreign currency.
 As my collection grew, two focal points emerged: the wave of American tourism that peaked in the 1930s and the concurrent rise of Japan's profile as a modern nation, and English-language media focus on postwar Japan.
 I chose 1970 as a rough cut-off date for the archive for a number of reasons, but I selectively include objects from earlier and more recent periods that suggest continuities, ways in which Japan’s past recurrently informs its present.
 The collection, and subsequently this website's focus predominantly denote a U.S. (and more generally, an English-language) audience, and the American tourist and educational experience of Japan.

-I am Professor of Japanese in the Department of Modern Languages and Cultures and a member of the faculty in the Film and Media Studies Program, the Digital Media Studies Program, the Selznick Graduate Program in Film and Media Preservation, and the Photographic Preservation and Collections Management master's degree program.
+I am Professor of Japanese in the Department of Modern Languages and Cultures and a member of the faculty in the Film and Media Studies Program, the Digital Media Studies Program, and the Selznick Graduate Program in Film and Media Preservation.
 I am also affiliate faculty in the Graduate Program in Visual and Cultural Studies and associate faculty in the Susan B. Anthony Institute for Gender, Sexuality, and Women's Studies.
 I hold a B.F.A. in Photography, Film and Video from Kansas City Art Institute; an M.A. and Ph.D. in East Asian Languages and Cultures, Columbia University; and an honorary certificate from the L. Jeffrey Selznick Program in Film Preservation.
-I am the author of Writing in Light (Wayne State University Press, 2001) on Japanese cinema of the 1910s, focusing on its intersection with changing international attitudes toward screenwriting, film production and consumption.
-I have published on such topics as film preservation; Japanese cinema, genre, and screenwriting in Japan during the silent era; Godzilla and nuclear culture in Japan and the United States (see "Teaching Godzilla," pages 111-125 in In Godzilla's Footsteps: Japanese Pop Culture Icons on the Global Stage, ed.
-Tsutsui and Ito, Palgrave Macmillan, 2006); the writer Jun’ichirō Tanizaki (see, for example, pages 291-308 in Currents in Japanese Culture, ed.
-Heinrich, Columbia U., 1997 and pages 75-92 in A Tanizaki Feast, ed.
-Boscaro and Chambers, Michigan Monographs, 1998); and the films of Kenji Mizoguchi and Yoshikata Yoda (see, for example, "Revisiting 1930s Mizoguchi," in Film Analysis: A Norton Reader, 2nd ed.
-Ed.
-Geiger and Rutsky, Norton, 2013).
-I am currently co-editing an anthology on Japanese cinema and completing book chapters on Re-Envisioning Japan's development as a digital humanities project ("Creative Curating"), and the Godzilla franchise ("Twentieth Century Monster").
+I am the author of Writing in Light (Wayne State University Press, 2001) on Japanese cinema of the 1910s, focusing on its intersection with changing international attitudes toward screenwriting, film production, and consumption; and co-editor of the Routledge Handbook of Japanese Cinema and Provenance and Early Cinema.
+In addition to silent cinema, film preservation, and moving image and media history and historiography, I have published on the collaborative work of Kenji Mizoguchi and Yoshikata Yoda; Jun’ichirō Tanizaki and cinema; Godzilla and nuclear age culture; collecting and curatorship; and digital humanities scholarship and pedagogy.
+Works-in-progress include a book monograph on the director Jūzō Itami for the Global Film Directors Series, Rutgers Univ.
+Press (Films for the Living: The Cinema of Jūzō Itami).